 - 1. Be concise and to the point.
 Provide a strong, logical flow in your analysis.
 Above all, do not spend time rehashing or paraphrasing the details of the case, as the TAs have read the cases and know these details already.
 Instead, demonstrate that you understand course concepts. - 2.
 Make your assumptions explicit whenever necessary and defend why they are reasonable. - 3.
 Your analysis should be thorough, be carried out correctly, and should draw whenever relevant on material presented in class or assigned in the readings. - 4.
 Focus on identifying the relevant course concepts that may apply in each situation.
 Clearly explain how the concept applies and how it may inform any recommendations you make.
-In many cases, several concepts will be relevant, and you will receive more credit for correctly and thoroughly discussing each. - 5.
+In many cases, several concepts will be relevant, and you will receive more credit for correctly and thoroughly discussing each.
+Rather than list several concepts without much analysis, focus your discussion on the most relevant 3-4 course concepts. - 5.
 Focus any specific recommendations on the important issues in the case.
 Recommendations should be practical, cost-effective, and appropriate to the timing (short-term or long-term) of the problem at hand.